back

 There are two types of visual balance in graphic design: asymmetrical balance and symmetrical balance.

-The principle of balance in design exists to ensure stability and structure.
-Every design element has its weight, so the designer has to balance them.
+The principle of balance in design exists to create a sense of stability and structure.
+Every design element has its weight, so the designer has to create a sense of balance between them.
 It's important to know that weight doesn't equal size.
 For example, a small red circle can have more weight than a big white circle.
+Balance depends on several factors, such as the design elements, the layout, and the purpose of the design.

 Balance can be either symmetrical or asymmetrical.
 Symmetrical balance is when the weight of all the elements is evenly divided into both sides of the design (left and right, up and down, diagonally), whereas asymmetrical uses scale, color, and contrast.